MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 ```

 A 3D arrays are arrays of arrays and there is no limit to how far they are nested.
-Let's repeat the exercise for a 3D numpy array.
+Let's repeat the exercise for a 3D NumPy array.

 ```
 import numpy as np